 Popular Skills for Senior Marketing Director

 Senior Marketing Directors seem to exploit a large range of skills on the job.
-Most notably, facility with Team Leadership, Lead Generation, and Strategic Marketing are correlated to pay that is significantly above average, leading to increases of 68 percent, 9 percent, and 7 percent, respectively.
+Most notably, facility with Team Leadership, Lead Generation, and Strategic Marketing are correlated to pay that is significantly above average, leading to increases of 67 percent, 8 percent, and 6 percent, respectively.
 At the other end of the pay range are skills like Strategic Planning, Media / Public Relations, and Branding.
-Those educated in Marketing Management tend to be well versed in Marketing Communications and Online Marketing.
+Most people who know Marketing Management also know Marketing Communications and Online Marketing.

 Pay by Experience Level for Senior Marketing Director